 3.Y.4.1.3 Expected Actions

-The Medication Administration Order Placer shall return records that reflect the match to all of the search criteria provided by the Medication Administration Performer.
-The Medication Administration Order Placer shall respond with a Medication Administration Order Response synchronously (i.e., on the same connection as was used to initiate the request).
+In response to the request, the Medication Administration Order Placer shall return a bundle of medicationRequest resources.
+The response is synchronous (i.e., on the same connection as was used to initiate the request), and shall include the records (medicationRequest resources) that match all of the search criteria provided by the Medication Administration Performer.

-The information provided by the Medication Administration Order Placer to the Medication Administration Performer is a list of matching medication administration requests from the Medication Administration Order Placer.
-The mechanics of the planning and scheduling orders are outside the scope of this framework.
+The mechanics of the planning and scheduling requests, and how these requests are populated, are outside the scope of this framework.

 If the Medication Administration Performer supplied a query parameter, or used a query parameter modifier which the Medication Administration Order Placer is not capable of utilizing, then the Medication Administration Order Placer shall respond with an HTTP 400 (Bad request) status code and an OperationOutcome resource indicating the parameters in error.